IntentSoftware/docs/articles/overview/index.md

 # Welcome to Intent Architect

+>[!NOTE]
+>With Intent Architect we want you to stop focusing on the nitty-gritty aspects of Software development and really become more productive by completing new features that you need to build to really add value to your business.

+---

 ## What is Intent Architect?

 Intent Architect is a coding automation tool for software developers.
 It's based on the principles of a software factory, and provides a platform for design and pattern reuse.